 Go back to the economics for a moment.
 Look at the incentives as they stand.
 Then, picture this overly simple conversation between a man and a woman.

 Sure!
-I’ll have sex with you and have kids with you.
+I’ll have sex with you and have your kids.
 Just sign this legal document that entitles me to half your assets and custody of your kids if I ever feel unhappy enough for any reason whatsoever.

 Is it any wonder why marriage rates are declining rapidly among millenials?
-Is it any wonder why men are reluctant to commit to a woman these days?
-Is it any wonder why men show hostile attitudes towards women?
+Is it any wonder why men are reluctant to commit these days?
+Is it any wonder why some men show hostile attitudes towards women?

 This is a problem.
 This is making it difficult for us to love each other.
 Men and women can hate each other all we want.
 Our biological wiring doesn’t give a shit what the law says.
 It still drives us to want to be together.
 We can’t turn that drive off, but we can do something about these perverse incentives.
 We just have to acknowledge they are perverse and realize that there are more effective ways to love one another.